Knoblauchpilze/galactic-sovereign/README.md

 Because this server is supposed to be deployed on a internet facing instance, we want to make sure that we don't risk being subjected to too many requests from undesired attackers.
 In an attempt to mitigate this we implemented a throttling mechanism which by default allows 10 requests per second from any sources before returning `429` on new requests.

+# The website

+Along with the backend to handle the users and their authentication, this project also created a small toy website to access the features offered by the service.
+More information can be found in the dedicated [README](website/README.md) document.

 # Future work

 Currently we also listen on `http://...` and don't provide anything in regards to `https`.
 This should be changed for enhanced security.